tarcinrobotics/code_asthram_dev/README.md

                If the react-router-dom version is below 6 then "useHistory" hook should be used instead.
 * btn_saveino : (New const derived as saveInoFile) - Saves the generated code as .ino file.
 * btn_copy : (New const derived as copyToClipboard) - Copies the code to the clipboard.
-* Brought the entire code into a structure by splitting frontend and backend.
-* Both backend and frontend has to be started individually using npm start.
-* Backend is set to start at port 2000 and the frontend will run in default port 3000.
-* In order for the backend to run, ensure that all the above mentioned libraries.